neuronsimulator/nrn/programming/timer.rst

     .. warning::
         This code must be run with `nrniv -python` and not directly via `python`.
-        The better solution is to `use Python's threading module <https://docs.python.org/2/library/threading.html>`_
+        The better solution is to `use Python's threading module <https://docs.python.org/2/library/threading.html>`_ which works regardless of how NEURON is launched.